marmelab/react-admin/docs/Theming.md

 ```
 {% endraw %}

 For some components, you may want to override not only the root component style, but also the style of components inside the root.
-In this case, the `className` property isn't enough.
-You can take advantage of the `classes` property to customize the classes that the component uses internally.
+In this case, you can take advantage of the `sx` property to customize the CSS API that the component uses internally.

-Here is an example using the `classes` property of the `<Datagrid>` component:
+Here is an example using the `sx` property of the `<Datagrid>` component:

 {% raw %}
 ```jsx